 According to available info, Lamda will be both constructed and installed by Romania’s GSP,

 Topsides and jacket will be fabricated at GSP shipyard facilities Constanza between 2018 – 2019.
 Platform piles and base frame are scheduled be installed in 2018.
-Jacket is expected to be installed on top of piles in 2019, while deck’s installation on jacket and final commissioning is planned for 2019
+The jacket is expected to be installed on top of piles in 2019, while deck’s installation on jacket and final commissioning is planned for 2019.

 The GSP scope of work includes the drilling of 3 wells at Lamda Platform location (Aegean Sea), using GSP Jupiter jack-up rig, as well as the installation of the Lamda platform and inter-connecting pipelines.